markusramsak/extension2contenttypemapper/README.md

 # Extension2ContentTypeMapper
 Get mime type (content type) by file extension.

-Refresh your extension to content type map locally by using: refreshSource() and generateJson();
+Refresh your extension to content type map locally by using: `Extension2ContentTypeMapper::refreshSource()` and `Extension2ContentTypeMapper::generateJson()`

 Just copy the php file and use it.